-Person-centred thinking is a set of values, skills and tools we use to get to know someone and discover what they find important and what they want out of life.
+Person-centred thinking is the set of values, skills and tools we use to get to know someone and discover what they find important and what they want out of life.

-Everyone has different requirements.
-We can use person-centred thinking to support people who may have additional physical or mental health needs, display behaviours that challenge or have profound and multiple disabilities.
+Person-centred thinking helps us plan everyone’s support; from those with lower support needs to people who may have additional physical or mental health needs, who display behaviours that challenge or who have profound and multiple disabilities.

 - community mapping